pegjs/pegjs/README.md

 The code inside the action has access to all variables and functions defined in the initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.

-Also, as a temporary solution for your ease, there are `_pos` (a start of expression match), `_end` (an end of expression match), and `_match` variables added.
-Currently they are not tested a lot, so in some complex cases they may contain not the values you expect.
+Also, there is a `_chunk` special variable you have access to: it contains a properties like `_chunk.pos` (a start of expression match), `_chunk.end` (an end of expression match), and `_chunk.match` (the input string part that matched the expression).
+Currently they are not tested a lot, so in some complex cases they may contain not the values you expect, please report issues on those.

 #### *expression<sub>1</sub>* / *expression<sub>2</sub>* / ... / *expression<sub>n</sub>*